The Old Patagonian Express: An Epic Train Journey in Patagonia!

 Viejo Expreso Patagonia also known as La Trochita.

-There are three segments of the Old Patagonian Express for travellers to choose from – though some are more frequent than others:
+There are three segments of the Old Patagonian Express for travellers to choose from, and I’m proud to say that I have now travelled aboard all three!

 • Esquel to Nahuel Pan – 18 kilometres